photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Why is my storage folder so large?
 What is in it?

-The *storage* folder contains sidecar, thumbnail, cache, and possibly configuration files.
-It may also contain index database files if you are using SQLite.
+The *storage* folder contains sidecar, cache, and configuration files.
+It may also contain index database files if you are [using SQLite](#should-i-use-sqlite-mariadb-or-mysql).

 Most of the space is taken up by the thumbnails: These are high-quality, scaled-down versions of your originals.
-Thumbnails are necessary because web browsers are bad at resizing large images to fit the screen.
+Thumbnails are necessary because web browsers are bad at [resizing large images to fit the screen](../user-guide/settings/advanced.md#downscaling-filter).
 Using full-resolution originals for slideshows and in search results would also consume a lot of browser memory and significantly reduce indexing performance.

 We are working to implement storage optimizations whenever there is an opportunity.
-It is also possible to [increase the JPEG compression and/or limit the resolution](../user-guide/settings/advanced.md) if you are happy with lower quality thumbnails.
+It is also possible to [increase the JPEG compression and/or limit the resolution](../user-guide/settings/advanced.md#images) if you are happy with lower quality thumbnails.

 To free up as much space as possible, the most effective way is to delete all files in the `/cache/thumbnails` *storage* folder.
 It is located outside the *originals* folder by default, depending on [your configuration](config-options.md#storage).
-Then perform a full rescan of your library or run the command `photoprism thumbs -f` in a terminal if you have direct server access.
+Then [perform a full rescan of your library](../user-guide/library/originals.md) or run the command `photoprism thumbs -f` [in a terminal](docker-compose.md#command-line-interface) if you have direct server access.
 This command can also be used to replace existing thumbnails, for example after changing the quality settings.
 Higher resolution thumbnails cannot be automatically removed at this time.

-If you have a fast CPU and enough memory, you can [choose to render certain thumbnails only on demand](../user-guide/settings/advanced.md).
+If you have a fast CPU and enough memory, you can [choose to render certain thumbnails only on demand](../user-guide/settings/advanced.md#images).
 However, storage is usually so cheap that most users opt for better quality and performance instead.

 ### Can I skip creating thumbnails completely?